headzoo/deskpro-sdk-react/docs/pages/tutorials/basic.md

 ```

 ### Step 2.
 Update the manifest
-Update the app configuration in the _package.json_ file found in the app root directory.
+Edit the app configuration in _package.json_, which can be found in the app root directory.
 Change the "title" property to "Participants".
-The [manifest documentation](/pages/manifest) contains more information on the configuration values.
+Each app has a toolbar which displays this value.

 ```json
 {